TUBER SHAPES AND SIZES

 Tubers purchased at dahlia club sales are often exotic varieties not readily available from commercial vendors.
 While the tubers these varieties produce may not be the textbook-perfect examples sold by commercial growers, these randomly sized tubers will grow just fine.

-PLANTING THE GARDEN
+PLANNING THE GARDEN

 Dahlias, with their limitless shapes and colors, add beauty to any garden venture.
 Get off to a good start by planting the best varieties.
 Then follow this guide for a festival of blooms from July until the first frost.